AgentLoneStar007/AgentLoneStar007/README.md

   <details>
     <summary>More Info</summary>
     <br>
-    I may be certified in it, but learning it was the most mind-numbing<br>
+    Learning NumPy was the most mind-numbing experience in my life.<br>
-    experience in my life.
     I would rather make an OS in Javascript than<br>
     use NumPy for a project.
   </details>